 Instructions

-- Season the salmon fillets with salt and pepper on both sides.
+- Season the salmon fillets with ¼ teaspoon salt and ⅛ teaspoon black pepper on both sides.

-- In a large skillet, heat extra virgin olive oil and butter over medium-high heat.
-Add the salmon fillets to the skillet, cooking for about 2 minutes on both sides.
+- Heat 1 tablespoon extra virgin olive oil and 1 tablespoon unsalted butter in a large skillet over medium-high heat.
+Add the salmon fillets and cook for about 2 minutes on each side.
 Remove the salmon from the skillet and set aside.

-- Stir in sun-dried tomatoes, cherry tomatoes, and Italian seasoning.
-Cook for another 1- 2 minutes until the tomatoes soften slightly.
+- Stir in ⅓ cup (50 g) chopped sun-dried tomatoes, 1 cup (100 g) halved cherry tomatoes, and 1 teaspoon Italian seasoning.
+Cook for 1-2 minutes until the tomatoes soften slightly.

-- Pour in heavy cream and chicken stock.
-Bring to a gentle simmer and let the sauce reduce for about 1-2 minutes.
-Stir in the grated Parmesan cheese until melted and combined.
+- Pour in ½ cup (120 ml) heavy cream and ⅔ cup (150 ml) low-sodium chicken broth.
+Bring to a gentle simmer and cook for 1-2 minutes.
+Stir in ½ cup (40 g) grated Parmesan cheese until melted and combined.

 Notes